Sjeiti/ronvalstarnl/src/data/markdown/post_best-free-editor-on-android.md

   slug: best-free-editor-on-android
   type: post
   excerpt: <p>If you are so hooked on programming that you even do it on tablets and phones I have a suggestion for you.
 A few years back I used Textastic on an iPad.
 But since that was an iPad one and phones have come a long way I just use Android now (when I have no [&hellip;]</p>
-  categories: code, CSS, HTML, Javascript
+  categories: code, CSS, HTML, JavaScript
-  tags: CSS, HTML, Javascript, cli, linux, bash, android
+  tags: CSS, HTML, JavaScript, cli, linux, bash, android
   metaKeyword: android
   metaDescription: Apps for programming on an Android are clumsy at best, and full of adds.
 But the best one is really just a Linux terminal: Termux!
   inCv: